RF Circulators Includes:

 RF circulator circuit symbol

-Lie other electronic components, the RF circulator has its own circuit symbol that is used to represent it on electronic circuit diagrams or schematics.
+Like other electronic components, the RF circulator has its own circuit symbol that is used to represent it on electronic circuit diagrams or schematics for RF designs.

 The basic symbol consists of the circle and an arrow showing the direction in which the power is circulated.
 Normally the ports are showin in order clockwise around the circle: Port 1, Port 2, and finally Port 3.